notDiSE/UnitySimpleCalendar/README.md

          Debug.Log($"selected dateTime: {dateTime}");
       }
       ```
+      - When inputing initial preselected DateTime use the seconds to flag if the initial time is set
+         - 0 Hours 0 Minutes 0 Seconds means the time has not been preselected
+         - 0 Hours 0 Minutes 1 Second means the time has been preselected as 00:00

 # Styling
 You can customize the calendar's day appearance with provided script styling options.
 Just change the colors in the script inspector.